The Benefits of Using Facebook to Grow a YouTube Channel

 Subscription Text: ?sub_confirmation=1

-Well, that’s pretty much it folks.
+That’s pretty much it.
 The strategy is fairly easy to set up.
 It doesn’t cost an arm and a leg.
 And, it fulfills multiple objectives while building up some really nice assets for your business.

 Now, we are not saying this is the end all be all of gaining subscribers on YouTube, but we have found that it works really well for people trying to migrate Facebook users over to their YouTube Channel.